Five Guys: History

-Five Guys was founded in 1986 by Janie and Jerry Murrell; Jerry, alongside the couple's four sons, Jim, Matt, Chad, and Ben, were the original "Five Guys."
+Five Guys was founded in 1986 by Janie and Jerry Murrell.
+Jerry and the couple's sons Jim, Matt, Chad, and Ben were the original "Five Guys".
 The Murrells had a fifth son, Tyler, two years later.
-Today, all five sons, the current "Five Guys", are involved in the business: Matt and Jim travel the country visiting stores, Chad oversees training, Ben selects the franchisees, and Tyler runs the bakery.
+Today, all five sons, the current "Five Guys", are involved in the business: Matt and Jim travel the United States visiting stores, Chad oversees training, Ben selects the franchisees, and Tyler runs the bakery.

 The first Five Guys was in Arlington's Westmont Shopping Center.
 Buns were baked in the same center by Brenner's Bakery.
 This location closed, in favor of another in Alexandria, Virginia, at the intersection of King and North Beauregard Streets, which closed on September 21, 2013.

 More followed in Old Town Alexandria and Springfield, Virginia, making five locations open by 2001.
 Their success encouraged the Murrells to franchise their concept the following year, engaging Fransmart, a franchise sales organization.
 Former American football player Mark Moseley, who had gone to work for Fransmart after his football career, played a key role in Five Guys' expansion and went on to become the company's director of franchise development after it ended its business relationship with Fransmart.
 In early 2003, the chain began franchising, opening the doors to rapid expansion which caught the attention of national restaurant trade organizations and the national press.
 The expansion started in Virginia and Maryland, and by the end of 2004, over 300 units were in development through the Northeast.
 Over the next few years, the chain rapidly expanded across the entire United States and into Canada, reaching over 1,000 locations by 2012.